-This video game had a massive cast of characters from all around the world.
+This international gaming experience had a massive cast of characters from all around the world.
 Some languages included: Spanish, English, French, Italian, Japanese, Berber, Malaysian, Korean, British, Dutch, Caribbean, Portuguese, Mandarin....
 All in all we corralled a cast of over 28 voice actors circling the globe to bring life to the characters.
 (Thank goodness for Skype!)

 Have a listen below and stay tuned for its official release, coming soon!

 We enjoyed working on this project for the Center for Disease Control.
 Edge Studio produced all audio for this project.

 HERE ARE OTHER FOREIGN LANGUAGE PROJECTS WE'VE WORKED ON!

 - Scan Soft: telephone system in 15 languages

 - Titleserv and Settlement Corp: greetings and menu-prompt

 - Automated Industrial Machinery: trade show exhibit in 12 languages

 - J.P.Morgan: talking ATM machines in many rare languages: Hmong, Laotian, Vietnamese, Armenian, more.

 - Energy Beam Lab: corporate training